carbonplan/sai-downscaling/docs/how-to/deploy.md

     --query "$DECISION" --output text
   ```

   Run these checks by hand after any change to the role.
-They are not automated: an in-workflow preflight would need `iam:SimulatePrincipalPolicy`, which `github-action-role` does not have and which would be a wider grant than the thing it checks.
-The policy documents are recorded under [`infra/iam/`](../../infra/iam/); they are a reviewable copy, not applied automatically.
+They are not automated: an in-workflow
+  preflight would need `iam:SimulatePrincipalPolicy`, which `github-action-role` does not have and
+  which would be a wider grant than the thing it checks.
+We record the policy documents under
+  [`infra/iam/`](../../infra/iam/) as a reviewable copy, not as something applied automatically.

   The `/aws/batch/job` log group is set to 90-day retention.
-It had none, so job logs accumulated indefinitely.
-Retention only affects storage at $0.03/GB-month; ingestion at $0.50/GB dominates and is unchanged.
+It had none, so job logs accumulated
+  indefinitely.
+Retention only affects storage at $0.03/GB-month; ingestion at $0.50/GB dominates
+  and is unchanged.

-  Note that a local `aws` session usually authenticates as the `github-action` IAM **user**, which is a different principal with a different policy set.
-A run that works locally says nothing about whether the deploy role can do the same, and the role cannot be assumed from a workstation because its trust policy admits only the GitHub OIDC provider. `simulate-principal-policy` is the way to check it.
+  Note that a local `aws` session usually authenticates as the `github-action` IAM **user**, which
+  is a different principal with a different policy set.
+A run that works locally says nothing about
+  whether the deploy role can do the same, and the role cannot be assumed from a workstation because
+  its trust policy admits only the GitHub OIDC provider. `simulate-principal-policy` is the way to
+  check it.
-- **AWS OIDC role**: `arn:aws:iam::631969445205:role/github-action-role` is assumed via the [setup action](../../.github/actions/setup/action.yml) — the role must trust the repository's GitHub Actions OIDC provider
+- **AWS OIDC role**: `arn:aws:iam::631969445205:role/github-action-role`, assumed through the
+  [setup action](../../.github/actions/setup/action.yml).
+The role must trust this repository's
+  GitHub Actions OIDC provider.